saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 Since you are not really using `TestLocator.java`, now would be a good time to delete that test before adding in the new classes in this module.

-To delete` LocatorTest.js`, right click on it in the project window in IntelliJ and choose **Refactor > Safe Delete**, as you won’t be using it any longer.
+To delete` LocatorTest.java`, right click on it in the project window in IntelliJ and choose **Refactor > Safe Delete**, as you won’t be using it any longer.

 <img src="assets/3.05I.png" alt="Refactor and safe delete" width="550"/>

 ### Part 1 Create a Base

 A _facade layer_ can be created in the for of a base page object, which will help you simplify the language to carry out simple commands like `return driver.findElement(locator);` or  `find(locator).sendKeys(inputText);` as well as check an assertion after, and simplify this process into a single command like` type() `or `find()` so that these methods can be easily used by the rest of the test suite.
-In this lesson, you are going to create a simplified interface called `Base.java`, which you will then use within our `LoginPage.js `class.
+In this lesson, you are going to create a simplified interface called `Base.java`, which you will then use within our `LoginPage.java `class.

-First let's add a new class called `Base.java `in the` pageobjects `directory.
+First let's add a new Java class called `Base`in the` pageobjects `directory.
 See Part one of module 3.03 if you need help.

 Next let's open `Base.java `in your IDE and add in the following code: